GerritCodeReview/plugins_cloud-notifications/src/main/resources/Documentation/api.md

       "responseMode": "NOTIFICATION"
     }

-As a response, this method returs the registered *CloudNotificationInfo* entity (see below).
+As a response, this method returns the registered *CloudNotificationInfo* entity (see below).

 *Response*